osheanlee/osheanlee.github.io/content/about/_index.md

 +++
-title = "Testing"
+title = "About"
-date = "2014-04-09"
+date = "2019-08-24"
 +++

-Hugo is a static site engine written in Go.
+Oshean is a Mapper, Environmental Planner, and aspiring GeoData Scientist based in Philippines.

 It makes use of a variety of open source projects including: